 Single-part polyurea is a commercial quality garage floor coating that is the easiest of all coating to apply – period.

-With the addition of solvents in these formulations, manufacturers have created an extremely durable polyurea garage floor coating that does not require mixing of A and B components, has unlimited pot life, and can easily be applied to concrete.
+With the addition of solvents in these formulations, manufacturers have created an extremely durable polyurea garage floor coating.
+It does not require mixing of A and B components, has unlimited pot life, and can easily be applied to concrete.

 Many of the mistakes from DIY epoxy coating applications generate from improper mixing of the A and B components.
 The anxiety of this mixing process is a common deterrence that causes some people to shy away from installing epoxy in their garage.